Felix-1871/basic-api/README.md

 # Basic API Project

 ## Overview
-This project is a basic API built using Python and Flask.
+This project is a basic API built using Python and Flask for university class.
 It provides a simple interface for interacting with a database of quotes about AI.
+Readme was generated using ChatGPT.

 ## Installation
 1. Clone the repository